holgermootz/NutrientOptimizer/README.md

-# ??
-Nutrient Optimizer
+#  Nutrient Optimizer

 > **Precision Hydroponic Nutrition for Sustainable Plant Growth**

 A sophisticated nutrient recipe optimization system built with .NET 10 and Blazor.
-This application uses advanced linear programming to calculate precise salt combinations that meet exact plant nutrient requirements—because plant lives matter, and they deserve the best.
+This application uses advanced linear programming to calculate precise salt combinations that meet exact plant nutrient requirementsâ€”because plant lives matter, and they deserve the best.

-## ??
-Our Mission
+##  Our Mission

 Hydroponic farming represents one of humanity's most promising paths toward sustainable agriculture.
 By growing plants without soil, we can: